-Malibu High School
+Malibu Middle and High School

 We appreciate that construction is challenging for everyone: students, faculty, staff, and parents.
 The construction projects described below are made possible by voter-approved bond funds.
 Thank you for your support!

 The Library/Classroom/Administration building is scheduled to be complete and ready for use in January 2021.